 PASS Program Coordinator Karen Cutts says that PASS exam revision sessions give students the opportunity to consolidate what they know and work with their peers to sort out those bits and pieces they aren’t quite clear about before they head into their exams.
 She also states that research shows the power of studying with your peers – one hour in PASS equals three hours individual study.
 So, while PASS exam revision sessions shouldn’t be the only preparation you do for your exams, if they are available for your course you certainly should consider taking the time to attend a session.
 They may just be the element that tips you from a Fail to a Pass or a Distinction to a High Distinction.

-PASS courses are operating online currently via Blackboard.
+PASS courses are operating online via Blackboard and face to face on campus.
 Information about online sessions can be found here, or by contacting ASKUON.